LP-Mobile/Android-Messaging-SDK/README.md

     - [`bot_bubble_link_preview_background_stroke_color`](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-sdk-attributes-5-0-and-above.html#bot_bubble_link_preview_background_stroke_color).
 Default value is the same as `agent_bubble_link_preview_background_stroke_color`
     - [`bot_bubble_link_preview_background_stroke_width`](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-sdk-attributes-5-0-and-above.html#bot_bubble_link_preview_background_stroke_width).
 Default value is the same as `agent_bubble_link_preview_background_stroke_width`

-- Provided new API call to get a list of active conversation for particular consumer.
+- Provided new API call to get a list of active conversations for particular consumer.
 Check this [link](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-sdk-apis-messaging-api.html#checkactiveconversations) for more info.

-- A new SDK callback is provided that will be invoked when welcome message option gets tapped.
+- A new SDK callback is provided that will be invoked when the welcome message option gets tapped.
 Check this [link](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-sdk-apis-callbacks-index.html#on-welcome-message-option-tapped) for more info.

 ## Enhancements

-- Added new flag `lp_is_connection_bar_enabled` to show/hide connection banner.
+- Added a new flag `lp_is_connection_bar_enabled` to show/hide the connection banner.
 Check this [link](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-sdk-attributes-5-0-and-above.html#lp_is_connection_bar_enabled) for more info.
-- Added new flag `lp_announce_message_status_first` to manage order of message's description's data.
+- Added a new flag `lp_announce_message_status_first` to manage the order of the message's description's data.
 Check this [link](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-sdk-attributes-5-0-and-above.html#lp_announce_message_status_first) for more info.
 - Improved accessibility announcements and added missed content descriptions for Date Picker component.

 ## Bugs fixed